PlayDifferent90/HoloBLSD-Player/README.md

              ↳Timeline  - graohic representation of log file              -A BIT OF A MESS

-                  ↳TimelineCursor - moves with video and controls it      -ISSUED
+                  ↳TimelineCursor - moves with video and controls it

               ↳TimelineToolbar  - all actions the user can perform